paultbarrett/diy-dsp-preamp/README.md

 - [Audio multi-channel routing and mixing using alsalib](https://bootlin.com/blog/audio-multi-channel-routing-and-mixing-using-alsalib/)
 - [Alsa doc / Dshare](https://alsa.opensrc.org/Dshare)

-Note: we're using alsa `hw` devices so the sample rate, format and number of channels of the various producers/consumers **must** match.
+Note: alsa `hw` devices are used so the sample rate, format and number of channels of the various producers/consumers **must** match.
 Alsa's [`snd-aloop` doc](https://www.alsa-project.org/main/index.php/Matrix:Module-aloop) also mentions this property: